laurenedeans/3308_WorkoutGenerator/README.md

 # Customized Workout Generator

 ## Team
-Lauren Deans
-Christina Holt
-Bret Murray
-Derek Sessions
+Lauren Deans, Christina Holt, Bret Murray, Derek Sessions

 ## Vision Statement
 We will provide a web application that will be a tool for guiding the bored workout enthusiast.
 The user will provide input parameters such length of workout, equipment to use, and body target area, which will be used to generate a custom workout that help them meet their workout goals for the day.